Holographic scattering and non-minimal RT surfaces: Applying the connected wedge theorem

 Using eq.~\eqref{eq:rtpast}, we show in appendix \ref{sec:meetingatP} that $J_{12\to12}\neq\emptyset$ if and only if the particles leaving from $c_1$ and $c_2$ are able to meet at $P_*$, where $P_*:=(t_*, r_*, \phi_*)$ is defined as the deepest (minimal-radius) point of $\gamma_{\m{R}}$.
 This enables a simple method for computing the conditions on $x$ and $\theta$ for holographic scattering.
 First, let $\phi=0$ coincide with the center of $\mh{R}_1$.
 Note that $c_1$ and $c_2$ are placed symmetrically about $\phi=0$ --- see figure \ref{fig:prettywedges_conical}.
 Then, let $\Delta t$ be the coordinate time required for a null geodesic to reach $(r=r_*, \phi=0)$, which are coordinates of $P_*$, from the point $(r=\infty, \phi=\theta/2)$, which are coordinates of $c_2$.
 If $\Delta t \leq t_*-t_{c_2}=x$, then massless particles from $c_1$ and $c_2$ have enough time to reach $P_*$, and therefore the scattering region is nonempty.
 Conversely, if $t_*>x$, then the scattering region is empty.

 The inequality $t_*<x$ is computed in appendix \ref{sec:regionsappendix}.
 The result is that holographic scattering occurs if and only if

 which is equivalent to the $u<d$ inequality \eqref{eq:uineq}.
 See figure \ref{fig:tempregionsconical} and caption.
 This agrees with the connected wedge theorem insofar as holographic scattering implies the connectivity of the entanglement wedge.
 However, a connected entanglement wedge is a condition on minimal surfaces only, \ie $\min(o,u)<d$.
 We have found a stronger condition, namely $u<d$.
 We emphasize that holographic scattering requires this condition even in situations where $o<u$.
-Hence, holographic scattering appears to constrain extremal surfaces that are not necessarily minimal.
+Hence, holographic scattering appears to constrain extremal surfaces that are not necessarily minimal.\footnote{Note that the scattering inequality \eqref{eq:regionsineqconical} holds for all choices of the defect parameter $M$.
+However, the discussion in footnotes \ref{foot:nonexistence} and \ref{foot:Carol} implies that the connection to nonminimal surfaces requires either we consider a heavy defect with $|M| < 1/4$ or, in the case of light defects ($|M| > 1/4$), we must also constrain $\theta+x<\pi\sqrt{|M|}$.
+Otherwise the $u$ configuration does not exist.}

 Note that since our setup is symmetric under $\theta \mapsto 2\pi-\theta$, an extended phase diagram with $\theta \in (0, 2\pi)$ would be symmetric under reflection under the $\theta = \pi$ axis.
 However, in the regime $\theta > \pi$, the holographic scattering inequality reads not $u<d$ but rather $u'<d$, where the $u'$ configuration is defined in figure \ref{fig:dcircsunusual}.
 We will revisit this point in section \ref{sec:sec34}, since there we must break the $\theta \mapsto 2\pi-\theta$ symmetry.